NishargShah/eslint-config-airbnb-extended/packages/eslint-config-airbnb-extended/README.md

 - **`eslint-plugin-jsx-a11y`**: Improves accessibility in JSX code.
 - **`typescript-eslint`**: Provides linting support for TypeScript codebases.
 - **`eslint-import-resolver-typescript`**: Ensures TypeScript compatibility for import statements.

-## Migration Guide

-Already using these [packages](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/eslint-config-airbnb-extended) and migrated to flat config, but still encountering issues with your Airbnb config?
-This package is your solution!
-For a smooth transition, check out our detailed [Migration Guide](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/eslint-config-airbnb-extended/MIGRATION.md).

 ## FAQs